MicrosoftDocs/entra-docs/docs/identity/saas-apps/zenvoices-imap-tutorial.md

 1. Browse to **Identity** > **Applications** > **Enterprise applications** > **Zenvoices IMAP** > **Single sign-on**.

-1. Perform the following steps in the below section:
+1. Perform the following steps in the following section:

     1. Click **Go to application**.